SCCF 2023 – 2024 GRANT RECIPIENTS

 • Increase the number of students who participate in partner agency programs

-• Increase the number of high school credits per year in school
+• Increase the number of high school credits per year in school.

 WEBSITE

-TUCSON CHILDREN’S MUSEUM – 2ND YEAR GRANT
+TUCSON CHILDREN’S MUSEUM – 3ND YEAR GRANT – $7500

 AGENCY BACKGROUND

 The Tucson Children’s Museum provides fun, play-based, interactive, hands-on learning experiences for children and their families.
 The vision is to inspire children and their families to reach their full potential through discovery, creativity and learning.
+SCCF 2023 funding provided museum visits and outreach trips to 378 children attending Head Start Programs in Oro Valley and surrounding areas.

 The ALTO program makes museum learning accessible for students in under-represented communities in Southern Arizona.
 The museum is seeking funding to provide this programming to Head Start pre-school programs in Oro Valley.
 Tours provide transportation and underwrite admission for children in Head Start programs to attend in-person field trips at the downtown museum location.
 Museum educators also have the capabilities to bring the Mobile Outreach Vehicle to local Head Start programs.
 ALTO programs impact educational success, quality of life and development for children by helping them develop cognitive, physical, creative and emotional skills through hands-on interactive play-based activities at their level.